cryptic-game/gamedesign/README.md

 # Definition gamedesign

 ## What is game design?
-At a theoretical level Game design is responsible for which characteristics and factors must be out for the planning of an exciting game.
-Therefore, we decide which contents the game Cryptic shall contain which includes the determining of e.g. a desktop, browser as well as a terminal or an experience system and its own logic.
+At a theoretical level game design is responsible for which characteristics and factors must be out for the planning of an exciting game.
+Therefore, we decide which contents the game Cryptic shall contain which includes the determining of e.g. a desktop, a browser as well as a terminal or an experience system and its own logic.
 In addition, we determine the story and think of a game strategy.
 The game balancing is in charge to balance the different parts of the game.

 Our template is the game concept which is written down in the [specification sheet](https://docs.google.com/document/d/17ac_FxqzxQT7DbrJf-xyr8B_ySuvDZhagqP5w10oeyw/edit).
 The game designer practically takes care of the whole game.